turnerdylan/React-Indecision-App/readme.md

-# This is a read me bitchhh
+# This is the indecision app.

+This is my first app made using react.
+It was bundled using Webpack and published using Heroku.
+Check it out!